whitedevil-iith/oaiRAN_Project/doc/handover-tutorial.md

   on UTC time or a timer-based solution, which can also be applied jointly (or not) with another trigger as the measurement-based trigger.
-The timer-based handover trigger considers the deterministic satellite movement to predict the time duration for which the satellite’s footprint covers a certain zone.
+The timer-based handover trigger considers the deterministic satellite movement to predict the time duration for which the satellite's footprint covers a certain zone.

 - **Timing advance value-based triggering**: This method uses the timing advance value (independently or jointly with another trigger) to trigger a